 My staff often burn out from dealing with clients’ trauma constantly.
 How can I support them?

-- Caring for Kids After Trauma and Death Visit disclaimer page was developed by The Institute for Trauma and Stress at The NYU Child Study Center.
+- Caring for Kids After Trauma and Death (PDF) Visit disclaimer page was developed by The Institute for Trauma and Stress at The NYU Child Study Center.
 This document was conceived as a prevention tool to help schools prepare and cope with death and injury.

-- Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic Event Visit disclaimer page was developed by SAMHSA.
+- Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic Event (PDF) Visit disclaimer page was developed by SAMHSA.
 The tip sheet will help parents, caregivers, and teachers learn some common reactions, respond in a helpful way, and know when to seek support.